 As an applicant to the University you will be given full access to our resources once you have enrolled.
 This page gives details of the Library facilities available to you prior to enrolment.

-We are open to all for reference and study use.
-This includes access to all printed materials held by the Library, whether on the open shelves or from closed access areas.
+Non-members are able to arrange to visit the Library to access materials not available elsewhere.
+Please see our visitor policy for further details on how to arrange a visit.
 Visitors are able to use the photocopiers and the Library catalogue as well as make enquiries at the Ground Floor Welcome Desk.

 On visiting the Library you will be asked to provide photographic proof of identification, personal information about yourself and agree to abide by the Library Rules (PDF).

 We are unable to grant borrowing privileges to applicants for either taught courses or research degrees.
 This is due to the number of applicants for student places at any one time and their potential to disadvantage current members of the University who are the Library’s primary clientele.